 “Acting Adjutant General of the Army”

-He returned to Janesville and reenlisted on March 26, 1946, at Ft.
+William returned to Janesville and reenlisted on March 26, 1946, at Ft.
 Sheridan, Illinois.
-William married Lillian and was the father of a daughter.
-He was discharged, from the Army, on April 30, 1954, but reenlisted the next day.
-He remained in the Army reaching the rank of Chief Warrant Officer and finally retired on September 30, 1961.
+He married Lillian and became the father of a daughter.
+He was discharged, from the Army, on April 30, 1954, but reenlisted the next day and remained in the Army reaching the rank of Chief Warrant Officer until he finally retired on September 30, 1961.